joexzh/filemod/README.md

 This is an atomic operation.

-### add an outside mod directory to target atomically
+### 2. Add an outside mod directory to target atomically

 ```bash
 ./filemod add --t TAR_ID --mdir /path/to/mod/dir/